 Overview

-Defense cooperation between the U.S. and the UK is well established, and the UK is considered a Tier one partner.
-The UK has significant military capability and seeks to augment its current capacity with the latest technology available.
-Most technology, if acquired from the U.S., requires an ITAR license, and new suppliers need to be familiar with the licensing application process.
+Historically, defense cooperation between the U.S. and the UK is well established, and the UK is considered a Tier one partner.
+As such, the UK has significant military capability and seeks to augment its current capability with the latest technology available.
+Most technology, if acquired from the U.S., requires an ITAR license, and new suppliers need to be familiar with the licensing application process (Title 22 Part 126 and section 126.7 for exemptions).

-The Government of the UK has informed through its “Green Book” that all public money awarded to suppliers needs to demonstrate “Social Value,” the net value added to the UK society and economy.
-Social Value accounts for 10% of the score when contracts are evaluated, and all U.S. suppliers competing for defense contracts need to demonstrate Social Value to remain competitive.
+The UK Government has determined that all public contracts awarded to suppliers need to demonstrate “Social Value,” which score is determined by how the contract award can create jobs, promote local businesses, improve health and well-being, reduce carbon emissions, and support communities in the UK.
+Social Value accounts for 10% of the score, rising to 25% at the contacting officer’s discretion, when contracts are evaluated and all U.S. suppliers competing for defense contracts need to demonstrate Social Value to remain competitive.

 The UK MOD has highlighted the following areas: